PG1003/observer/README.md

 # observer

-A flexible observer mechanism as a header-only library with features that are inspired by Qt's signals and slots.
+An observer pattern that can ignore extra arguments like Qt's signals and slots.
-This includes connecting observer functions that accept _less_ parameters than the subject provides.

 ## Features